openflighthpc/concertim-ansible-playbook/docker/README.md

 The steps for installing are briefly:

 1. Clone the github repo.
+2. Create encrypted AWS credentials file
+3. Optionally, configure which host ports the docker containers bind to.
-2. Build the images.
+4. Build the images.
-3. Migrate the databases.
+5. Migrate the databases.
-4. Start the containers.
+6. Start the containers.
-5. Remove intermediate images.
+7. Remove intermediate images.

 These steps are described in more detail below.